rackspace/php-opencloud/docs/userguide/LoadBalancer/README.md

    ```

 3. Obtain a Load Balancer service object from the client.
 This object will be used
-to first define the load balancer nodes and then later create the load balancer itself.
+to first define the load balancer nodes and later create the load balancer itself.

    ```php
    $loadBalancerService = $client->loadBalancerService('cloudLoadBalancers', 'DFW');